laymonage/slides-student-maintainer/slides.md

 I think this is one of, if not the best initiative for Django ever.
 Maybe even in open source.

-If you're interested, check out djangonaut.space, and there's also a talk about it [INSERT TALK HERE].
+If you're interested, check out djangonaut.space.
+There's a panel discussion on Wednesday about Django mentorship, so we can hear more about it.
+There's also a talk about Djangonaut Space by Dawn and Rachell from last year's DjangoCon US and I highly recommend checking it out.
 -->

 ---